The Road to Oxiana: Reception and reviews

 The writer Paul Fussell wrote that The Road to Oxiana is to the travel book what "Ulysses is to the novel between the wars, and what The Waste Land is to poetry."

 The travel writer Bruce Chatwin in his introduction to the book has described it as "a sacred text, beyond criticism," and carried his copy since he was fifteen years old, "spineless and floodstained" after four journeys through Central Asia.

+C. H. Sykes described this book as "an inquiry into the origins of Islamic art presented in the form of one of the most entertaining travel books of modern times" and added that it was "written with such charm and gaiety that most contemporary readers did not recognize it as a serious and original contribution to Islamic studies".